silnrsi/font-kanchenjunga/documentation/source/productsite/announcement.md

 #### Changes

-- Official release using provisional codepoints
+- Official release of Regular and Bold using provisional codepoints

 #### Known issues